1712n/wall-e/wiki/test_file_best_practices.md

 ### 🎯 Key Principle

 Test workers as a black box, without assumptions about internal implementation.
-Some technical information in test descriptions is acceptable.

 ### ✅️ Do